 A K9 team consists of a canine and his handler.
-The Kenton County Police currently has one team consisting of K9 Loki and his partner, Officer Deacon.
+The Kenton County Police currently has one team consisting of K9 Ronin and his partner, Officer Watson.

 The K9 and his handler are partnered together at the beginning of the K9's career and have a very close relationship.
-K9 Loki lives with Officer Deacon, trains with Deacon, and will work with Deacon for the entirety of Loki's career.
-Loki is a dual purpose dog who can detect both illegal substances and track suspects.
+K9 Ronin lives with Officer Watson, trains with Watson, and will work with Watson for the entirety of Ronin's career.
+Ronin is a dual purpose dog who can detect both illegal substances and track suspects.
 K9's can also assist with locating discarded objects, referred to as an article search.

-Once Loki retires as a police dog he will spend his retirement with Deacon and his family.
+Once Ronin retires as a police dog he will spend his retirement with Watson and his family.
 The Kenton County Police K9 team is available for any agency which requests its assistance and also does demonstrations to the public.